General Information

 In 2016 the Tyrolean Zugspitze Wire Ropeway is celebrating ist 90th anniversary, after it was inaugurated on 5 July 1926 as the first so called Austrian Zugspitze Wire Ropeway, which was built by the German company Adolf Bleichert & Co.
 From Leipzig.
 Many special events accompany this jubilee year, including a special exhibition in the mountain museum at the summit station, where the history of this magnificent and technologically outstanding passenger ropeway, as well as ist changes and modernization in recent decades are represented.

-Text imported from Wikipedia article "Tyrolean Zugspitze Cable Car" and modified on 22 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Tyrolean Zugspitze Cable Car" and modified on July 22, 2019 according to the CC-BY-SA 4.0 International license.

 Participants